Mühlhausen: Topography

 Mühlhausen is situated in the flat landscape of the Thuringian Basin, a very fertile area covering the northern centre of Thuringia at an elevation of approximately 215 metres above sea level.
 To the north and west, the terrain gets hilly, whereas to the south and east lie wide agricultural areas, much like most of the municipal territory itself.
 Furthermore, there are two forests within the territory: the Stadtwald (as part of the Hainich) in the west and the Mühlhäuser Hardt between the Windeberg district and Menteroda.
 Both are broadleaf forests with beeches prevalent.
 The Hainich hills south-west of Mühlhausen became Thuringia's only National Park in 1997 because of their old near-natural beech forests.
 The highest hills within the Mühlhausen terrain reach approximately 400 metres of elevation.
 The main river crossing the city in northwest–southeast direction is the Unstrut.
 Furthermore, there are many small tributaries running from the western hills through Mühlhausen to the Unstrut like the Schwemmnotte, which is dividing the inner city.

 Germany's accurate geographical centre is located only 5 km south of the city in the neighbouring municipality of Niederdorla, where a monument can be found at this spot.

 Climate

 The average annual temperature in Mühlhausen is 8.7 °C.

 With an annual precipitation of only 565 mm, the climate in Mühlhausen is relatively dry, compared to other regions in Germany.

 Administrative division

 Mühlhausen abuts the following municipalities (all of them are part of the Unstrut-Hainich-Kreis): Anrode, Unstruttal and Menteroda in the north, Obermehler and Körner in the east, Vogtei in the south and Rodeberg in the west.
 In the direction of Ammern (part of Unstruttal) there is no interruption in the build-up area, the Ruhrstraße forms an urban municipal border here.

 The city itself (in addition to the core town) includes the following villages (population as of March 2021):

 The former municipality Weinbergen which consisted of the villages Bollstedt, Grabe, Höngeda, and Seebach was merged into Mühlhausen in January 2019.
 In January 2023 Mühlhausen absorbed the village Hollenbach from the former municipality Anrode.
+In January 2024 it absorbed the village Eigenrieden from the former municipality Rodeberg.